How to Conduct 360-Degree Feedback in your Restaurant

 When Does 360-Degree Feedback Occur?

 Like any other component of your business, finding the right time for administrative details can be a daunting and time-consuming process.
 You may already have an idea of which times are the busiest in your restaurant from experience, but you may already have tools in your kitchen that can help you.
-Even if you don’t have a business intelligence tool, some Kitchen Display Systems (KDS) or front-of-house platforms can give you historical data, like which days of the year are the busiest.
+Even if you don’t have a business intelligence tool, some kitchen display systems (KDS) or restaurant reservation and table management systems can give you historical data, like which days of the year are the busiest.
 A restaurant analytics applications can help you monitor your business in real-time, and also give you a play-by-play if anything gets

 What Should You Ask?